 I completed the “hut-to-hut” version of this trip.
 If you prefer, Old Town Outfitters also offers a hut-to-hotel option.

-Other posts Nicola has written you might enjoy:
+More posts from Nicola Ross you might enjoy

-- Weekending in Caledon: Hamptons of the North
+- Weekending in Caledon Village: Hamptons of the North

 - Hiking Among the Zapatecas in Mexico’s Sierra Norte Mountains